 - Shredded Chicken, Ground Beef, Crumbled Tofu

 - Grilled Onions

 - Add Rice & Water to Rice Cooker or Instant Pot – Turn On and let cook until done.

 - While Rice is Cooking: In Large Bowl, combine Olive Oil, Salsa, Olives, Olive Juice, Salt, and Cheese then Set-Aside.

-- In Gigantic Bowl, combine all 16 Cans of Refried and Whole Beans – Mix Well, then Set-Aside – Be sure to rinse the Whole Black and Pinto Beans before adding.
+- In Extra Large Bowl, combine all 8 Cans of Refried and Whole Beans – Mix Well, then Set-Aside.
+Be sure to rinse the Whole Black and Pinto Beans before adding.

 - When Rice is Ready: Immediately add the hot rice to Large Bowl with the Salsa, Olive & Cheese Mixture.
 Mix well – You will notice the mixture becoming a cheesy/gooey mix due to the heat of the rice.

-- Add Cheese mixture from Large Bowl into the Gigantic Bean Mix Bowl – Mix Well.
+- Add Cheese mixture from Large Bowl into the Extra Large Bean Bowl – Mix Well.